 I am Assistant Professor of Religious Studies at Monmouth University.

 Under Jackson’s supervision, I began to work on and continue to work on an interdisciplinary methodology for the study of religion and society that shares Michel Foucault’s “archaeological” appreciation for the patterns of thought that cut across institutions and disciplines within discrete and specific epistemic contexts, focusing on the reproduction in practice of patterns of socially available metaphor.
 However, as a way of mitigating against the structuralist excesses that underwrite Foucault’s archaeological work, my ethnographic approach borrows heavily from phenomenology, pragmatism and existentialism and maintains an abiding and central interest in issues of agency, biography and intentionality.
 I look to explore and better comprehend the ways in which social rules are lived out, inhabited, challenged and altered in practice.
-New research on religion, spirituality and contemporary society will explore the ways in which “religion” and “spirituality” are understood, produced and practiced in diverse institutional and social contexts: social work, health care, military chaplaincies, theoretical science, corporate finance, and grass roots activism.
-In this research, I have a particular interest in exploring the ways in which “spirituality”, ritual practice and theology can serve the interests of the status quo, on the one hand, and help persons identify and challenge relationships of social inequality, on the other hand.

-Other general areas of interest are theories and methods in the study of religion, religious ethics, philosophy of religion, social and civil religion, secular and economic rituals, ritual theory, contemporary New Thought literature, social inequality, Latino/a religions, the religious experiences and lives of migrants and marginalized workers in the U.S., the religious experiences and lives of institutional elites in the U.S., religion and gender, religion and race, the Frankfurt School of critical theory and religion, sociology of religion; anthropology of religion and new religious movements.
+Other general areas of interest are theories and methods in the study of religion, religious ethics, philosophy of religion, social and civil religion, secular and economic rituals, ritual theory, contemporary New Thought literature, social inequality, Latino/a religions, the religious experiences and lives of migrants and marginalized workers in the U.S., the religious experiences and lives of institutional elites in the U.S., religion and gender, religion and race, the Frankfurt School of critical theory and religion, sociology of religion; anthropology of religion, and new religious movements (NRMs).